Aliases for AQP10 Gene

 GeneCards Summary for AQP10 Gene

 AQP10 (Aquaporin 10) is a Protein Coding gene.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Nanog in Mammalian ESC Pluripotency.
+Among its related pathways are Aquaporin-mediated transport and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include transporter activity and glycerol channel activity.
 An important paralog of this gene is LOC102724922.

 UniProtKB/Swiss-Prot for AQP10 Gene